HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Evaluation

 \subsection{Sensitivity to Latency SLO}

-We change the SLO multiplier from 0.25$\times$ to 1.75$\times$ to modify the latency SLO, and run \pjn{} and baselines on the real-world trace.
-The average FID and SLO violation ratio of all methods is reported in Figure~\ref{fig:ablation_slo}.
+We vary the SLO multiplier from 0.25$\times$ to 1.75$\times$ and run \pjn{} and all baselines on the real-world trace.
+Figure~\ref{fig:ablation_slo} reports the average FID and SLO violation ratio.

-As the SLO relaxes, all methods improve on both FID and SLO violations, but \pjn{} outperforms baselines across the entire range.
+As the SLO relaxes, all methods improve on both metrics, but \pjn{} outperforms baselines across the entire range.
 Under tight budgets (0.25-0.75$\times$), \pjn{} sustains low violations while achieving lower FID than Proteus and DiffServe (up to 11\% and 7\%).
-Clipper-Light maintains $\sim$0 violations but delivers the worst FID, whereas Clipper-Heavy attains the best FID yet exhibits very high SLO violation ratios even with higher SLO values.
-Note that the SLO violation ratio of DiffServe is nearly zero at the 0.25$\times$ SLO multiplier because the latency SLO (15s) is lower than the execution time of the heavyweight model ($\sim$27s), making the MILP allocate all workers to lightweight models.
-Although \pjn{} could also select a lighter cascade, sacrificing some FID for near-zero SLO violations, it would violate \pjn{}'s objective of maximizing quality under SLO constraints.
+Clipper-Light maintains $\sim$0 violations but delivers the worst FID, whereas Clipper-Heavy attains the best FID yet exhibits very high SLO violation ratios even with higher SLOs.
+The SLO violation ratio of DiffServe is nearly zero at the 0.25$\times$ multiplier because the latency SLO (15s) is below the runtime of the heavyweight model ($\sim$27s), making the MILP allocate all workers to lightweight models.
+Although \pjn{} could also select a lighter cascade, sacrificing FID for near-zero SLO violations, this would violate its objective of maximizing quality under SLO constraints.
 Thus, the planner avoids such degenerate allocations.
 For SLO multipliers above $1\times$, all methods become demand-bound rather than deadline-bound, where performance is limited by the offered QPS.
-Results show that \pjn{} guarantees low SLO violations and high quality over a broad range of SLO values.
+Results show that \pjn{} guarantees low SLO violations and high quality over a broad range of SLOs.